miqueasmd/miqueasmd/README.md

 # 🚀 About Me
 ## 🎓 Data Analysis | IT, Training & Sales

-I'm a data enthusiast with a diverse IT, training, and sales background, currently sharpening my data analysis and machine learning skills.
+I'm a data enthusiast with a diverse IT, training, and sales background, currently sharpening my  skills in Cloud Engineering, AI Agents & Automations, Data Analysis and Machine Learning.

 With experience as a bilingual technical trainer, I combine analytical problem-solving with a strong passion for training and mentoring others.